NVIDIAAICITYCHALLENGE/AICity_TeamUW/README.md

 ### Track 1

+For SSD, a TensorFlow re-implementation of the original Caffe code is adopted for this challenge.
+The codes are under `ssd-tensorflow/` folder.
+Dependencies include TensorFlow, NumPy, OpenCV and matplotlib.
+Please carefully read and follow the instructions at https://github.com/balancap/SSD-Tensorflow for any question.

+As for multiscale YOLO, the codes are under `multiscale-yolo-scripts-master/` folder.
+Please follow the instructions at the GitHub of our team member, Adwin Jahn, for more details: https://github.com/adwin5/multiscale-yolo-scripts.

 ### Track 2

 Please follow the “How to Build” section in the `ReadMe.pdf` file within the `CMK3dVehTrk/` folder.